-Below is a list of our Project Legacy available online, Please click on the links:
+Below is a list of the Society's Project Legacy available online, Please click on the links:

 A slide show we presented at our Closing Ceremony on September, 28, 2018.

 Back by popular demand, this was the last main stage project of the company.
 It toured into 23 communities, and investigates our blockages around Reconciliation issues.

 A project investigating the blockages we all face making Reconciliation between Indigenous and non-Indigenous people something real and tangible.

 Toured into 26 communities to unlock the barriers to human-centered mental health care and create local Community Action Reports.

 32 events in 23 communities.
 Theatre without a net.
 No actors.
 No play.
 Just us.